mongodb/charts-embedding-examples/java/README.md

        copied from Charts
     - `~REPLACE~EMBEDDING_SIGNING_KEY` with the Embedding Signing key you obtained above

-4. Open the *wwwroot\index.html* file (client-side code), and replace:
+4. Open the *src/main/resources/www/index.html* file (client-side code), and replace:
     - `~REPLACE~CHART_ID` with the value of the *id* parameter from the IFRAME snippet you copied from Charts

+5. Run `mvn install` within *charts-embedding*

-5. Launch the application to access the page in your browser.
-You should see the chart embedded within the sample page.
+6. Launch the application by running `java -jar target/charts-embedding-1.0-with-deps.jar`

+7. You should see the chart embedded within the sample page on [http://localhost:4567](http://localhost:4567).

 Next Steps
 ----------